 - FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the end of the grant period.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
 For financial questions, contact Joseph Thompson at 804-225-2782or via email at joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORTS for most grant programs are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor. - BUDGET (Contract) AMENDMENTS please refer to #57 above.
 For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
+Unclaimed funds will have the potential to be reappropriated by DCJS, 60 days from the end of the award period.
 Closeout questions should be directed to Joseph Thompson at 804-225-2782 or via email at joseph.thompson@dcjs.virginia.gov.